Gagandeeparora/stripe_subscription_assignment/README.md

 	4. Stripe credentials are saved on credential.yml file
 	5. For testing of webhook events, strip cli can be downloaded and please replace secret with your own machine secret.

-* I have already created a test plan on the dashboad.
+* I have already created a test plan on stripe dashboad.

-* I haven't added test cases for now. but if needed i can write that too.
+* I haven't added test cases for now.
+But if needed i can write that too.